-Your pension allowances for 2025/26
+Your pension allowances for 2023/24

-You can personally get Income Tax relief on up to 100% of your earnings, or £3,600, whichever is higher, but the total amount that can be paid into your pension, including from your employer is limited to an annual allowance of £60,000.
+You can personally get Income Tax relief on 100% of your earnings, or £3,600 if lower, but the total amount that can be paid into your pension, including from your employer is limited to an annual allowance of £60,000.

-You can 'carry forward' your annual allowance if you haven't used it all in the previous three years.
-You use this year's one first, then you can go back up to three tax years (i.e. 2022/23) and use the unused allowance, then the next, and the next.
-The total amount you pay, and still receive tax relief on personally, would still be limited to 100% of your earnings or £3,600.
+You can 'carry forward' your annual allowance if you haven't used it all in previous years.
+You use this year's one first, then you can go back up to three tax years (ie 2020/21) and use the unused allowance, then the next, and the next.
+The total amount you pay personally would still be limited to 100% of your earnings or £3,600.

-From age 55 (set to rise to 57 in 2028), you can withdraw up to 25% of your pension pot tax free.
+From age 55 (set to rise to 57 in 2028), you can take out up to 25% of your pension pot tax free.

 The rest is charged at your usual Income Tax rate.

-Your deadline to make the most of your annual pension allowances is 5 April 2026, the end of the current tax year - so get in touch today for a no-obligation consultation.
+Your deadline to make the most of your annual pension allowances is 5 April, the end of the current tax year - so get in touch today for a no-obligation consultation.